 Throughout the 10 years in which KSF has been in operation, farm walks and knowledge transfer events have been held on host farms.
 Farmers have attended the Kingdom County Fair in Tralee, South Kerry Ploughing Championship and National Ploughing Championships, as well as the 2017 Burren Winterage School.
 An extended host farm walk/open day took place on Hazelfort Farm to launch the 2017 KSFP Evaluation Report.
 KSF also has a stand each year at Puck Fair in Killorglin.
 In 2019..
 Puck Fair was filmed for the TV Series Beidh Aonach Amárach with Kerry Social Farming host farmers and participants featuring prominently.
 The series was broadcast on TG4 and BBC Two in Spring 2020.
 Breda O’Sullivan hosted a successful event on her farm in Glencar in November 2019 in conjunction with the formal launch of the UCC Certificate in Practice Support in Social Farming Public Health restrictions due to COVID-19 impacted greatly on farm events during 2020.
 However a successful host farmer gathering was held at Gortbrack Organic Farm, Ballyseedy, Tralee in September 2020.
 There was a limited attendance, with social distancing being observed in line with HSE guidelines.
 The event provided a valuable opportunity for meeting and networking safely and in person, following many months of online communication.
 Host farmers met online to help stay connected during the early months of 2021.
 Social farming activity gradually returned to farms in late Spring.
 In June 2021, some new host farmers and KSF staff made a welcome trip to Field of Dreams, in Curraheen, Cork which is run by Down Syndrome Cork.
 Two successful host farm walks were held over the summer, at John O’Shea’s sheep farm in Blackwater and Maura Sheehy’s flower farm near Tralee.
 KSF was delighted to host the FARCURA National Social Farming Conference on September 24th 2021 at the farm of Mike O’Sé in Canuig, Mastergeehy, in South Kerry.
 This was a great success and a large crowd attended, including participants and their families, host farmers, service providers, public representatives, community leaders, neighbours and representatives of all other social farming projects in Ireland..
 During 2022 host farmers and participants were part of the Kerry Eco-Social Farming project with several training sessions and work meitheals held at various farms across the county.
 In October we had an Open Day at Kerry Creamery Experience Listry as part of Social Farming Awareness Week.
 In May 2023 KSF hosted an open day on the Murphy Farm, Kilgarvan during the visit by the project team for FARMEDLER Erasmus+ project.
 Full details of all farm walks and events can be seen in our News section which also contains all our KSF Newsletters.

 The initial targets for Kerry Social Farming were informed by the agreed targets with DAFM, as set out in the KSF/SKDP proposal to develop the KSFP model.
 These targets are primarily informed by the recommendations made in the evaluation report on KSF, conducted by Dr Brendan O Keefe (then of Mary Immaculate College), Dr Caroline Crowley (Crowley Research) and Dr Shane O Sullivan (Limerick Institute of Technology).
 A link to the report can be accessed here: 2017 KSFP Evaluation Report..
 These targets are achieved across a wide range of actions including the enhancement of input by participants, provision of training opportunities for participants and host farmers, the enhancement of social farming activities on host farms and increased clarity on the roles of all project partners through the Memorandum of Understanding.
-Our ongoing objectives are also guided by KSF Development Plan 2020-2024 which was drafted and approved by KSF Working Group in 2019 and by our contract with DAFM.
+Our ongoing objectives are also guided by KSF Development Plan 2020-2024 which was drafted and approved by KSF Working Group in 2019, by Independent External Evaluation Report carried out by O’Keeffe Research during 2023 and by our contract with DAFM.

 Contact Kerry Social Farming with any queries.